umvirt/ulfs-packages-app/CODING.md

 Standardized formatting reduces the cognitive friction when reading code from other authors.

-Currently Packages web-application PHP-code is not well formatted but we strive to make it formatted according to [PSR-12](https://www.php-fig.org/psr/psr-12) standard.
+Currently Packages web-application PHP-code is not well formatted but we strive to make it formatted according to [PSR-1](https://www.php-fig.org/psr/psr-1) and [PSR-12](https://www.php-fig.org/psr/psr-12) standards.

 #### Code documentation

 PHPDoc is used to generate API docunentation.

 PHPDoc standard is defined in [PSR-5](https://github.com/php-fig/fig-standards/blob/master/proposed/phpdoc.md)

+#### Text documentation

+Markdown is a simple markup language for formatting text documentation.
+It supported by GitHub and GitLab services.

 ### Software